MicroMasters in Human Rights

 The series is multidisciplinary and will benefit anyone wanting to begin or advance their career across a broad range of disciplines.
 Gaining an awareness of contemporary issues in human rights is important in professions such as education, health, social work and development work, both in the public and private sector.
 You can also benefit from human rights knowledge in a voluntary capacity, advocating social justice, peace or building a sustainable future.

-Successful completion of all three verified courses (in addition to a pre-entry assessment task) provides an entry pathway into the Master of Human Rights degree program at Curtin University, which can be studied on campus or fully online.
-Subject to meeting Curtin’s entry requirements, you will receive credit for three of the ten units that comprise the degree program.
+Successful completion of all three verified courses provides an entry pathway into the Master of Human Rights degree program at Curtin University, which can be studied on campus or fully online.
+Subject to meeting Curtin’s admission criteria, you will receive credit for three of the ten units that comprise the degree program.

 Frequently asked questions

 The MicroMasters credential - Human Rights is a standalone certification program offered by CurtinX.
 It consists of three intensive online courses:

 - HRIG2x Human Rights and Development

 - HRIG3x Human Rights Activism, Advocacy and Change

 The total cost of this MicroMasters credential is USD$900.
 It is important to also note that the MicroMasters is NOT a degree-granting program nor is it a guarantee of admission to Curtin or the Master of Human Rights degree.
 It is a separate stand-alone professional certificate.

 You should register for each individual course as your schedule permits.
 You register on the edX platform.
 You can take the courses in any order but we recommend that you enrol in HRIG1x Human Rights Theory and Practice first.

 Credential and certificates